gold mines in india

 3. Sonbhadra Gold Mines, (Sonbhadra District, Uttar Pradesh)

-Sonbhadra is a newer area of interest for gold mining in India, following the discovery of potential gold reserves in 2020.
+Sonbhadra is a newer area of interest for gold mining in India following the discovery of potential gold reserves in 2020.
 Early reports estimated as much as 3,000 tonnes of gold in the region, though this figure was later revised.
-Despite the lower confirmed reserves, Sonbhadra remains a site of ongoing exploration, and it holds promise for the future of gold mining in Uttar Pradesh.
+Despite the lower confirmed reserves, Sonbhadra remains a site of ongoing exploration and holds promise for the future of gold mining in Uttar Pradesh.

 4. Ramgiri Gold Field, (Chittoor District, Andhra Pradesh)

 The Ramgiri Gold Field is one of the significant gold-bearing areas in Andhra Pradesh.
-It is known for its ancient mining history, dating back to the times of the Vijayanagara Empire, and modern mining operations continue in the region.
-This field contributes to the historical legacy of gold mining in southern India, though it is smaller in comparison to larger mines like Hutti.
+It is known for its ancient mining history, dating back to the Vijayanagara Empire, and modern mining operations continue in the region.
+This field contributes to the historical legacy of gold mining in southern India, though smaller than larger mines like Hutti.

 5. Parasi Gold Mine, (East Singhbhum District, Jharkhand)